iroanya/Pandas-Analytics-Project/README.md

 # Standout Section

-I lokked closely at the data provided and discovered that there is not much statistical differences in most of the columns.
+I looked closely at the data provided and discovered that there is not much statistical differences in most of the columns.
+However, it is important to note that upon review of the ratings section, something appears to be outstanding.
+1. 60% of the highest rating point of 10 were from normal customers and 80% of them were female.
+2. 64% of the lowest ratings were from members and 55% were female.
+3. Observed that month one is the highest performing month for Branch A and C, while the Branch B excelled in month two.

+The question arises, why are more members disatisfied with items purchased from the stores?
+And why are the normal shoppers happy with the items?
+Again why do some stores perform better in certain months.
+A study should be conducted to find out why this is so.

 # Executive Summary.

-To-Do - Include your Executive Summary document in your repository.
+The data provided shows that the stores and the locations are about per in sales performance and income earned.
+The questions asked will center on ways to improve the performance of each store.
+We would recommend that each store include addresses of the customers and inventory positions per day to help monitor if the sales of certain items were infuenced by the stock balances.